Alcohol and cancer

-Alcohol can increase your risk of at least seven types of cancer
+Alcohol increases your risk of developing at least seven types of cancer

-Drinking alcohol has been identified as a contributory factor for seven types of cancer2:
+Drinking alcohol has been identified as something that can cause seven types of cancer:3

 Heavy drinking can also cause cirrhosis of the liver (where damage to the liver causes scar tissues to build up) which can then lead to cancer.